Some real {Rel} trajectories in $\mathcal{H}(1,1)$ that are not recurrent: Introduction

-The real Rel foliation is a subfoliation of larger foliation, the Rel foliation.
-Other names for the Rel foliation that appear in the literature are kernel foliation, absolute period foliation, and isoperiodic foliation.
-The topological and measure theoretical properties of the Rel foliation and the real Rel flow have been an active area of research in recent years.
-Previous mentions of this foliation appear in \cite[Section 9.6]{Zorich}, which proves that the Rel leaf of a square tile surface in $\H(1,1)$ is again a square tile surface.
-Therefore, it is a compact leaf.
-Zorich's survey mentions other works related to the Rel foliation.
-For example, \cite{Calta} and \cite{McMullen2003BilliardsAT}.
+The real Rel foliation is a subfoliation of a larger foliation, called the Rel foliation.
+Other names for the Rel foliation that appear in the literature are the kernel foliation, the absolute period foliation and the isoperiodic foliation.
+Since the present work focuses on real Rel trajectories rather than on the full Rel foliation, we would like to refer the reader to \cite{CDF,HoroDynamics,Ygouf2022,Hamenstadt,McMullenIsoperiodicPpr,McMullen2007II} and the references therein.
+The topological and measure-theoretic properties of the Rel foliation and of the real Rel flow have been an active area of research in recent years.

-Recently, in \cite{HooperWeiss}, it was shown that for $g \ge 3$, the Arnoux-Yoccoz surface of genus $g$ has a divergent real Rel trajectory in $\H(g-1,g-1)$.
+For instance, Hooper and Weiss~\cite{HooperWeiss} showed that, for $g \geq 3$, there exists a surface of genus $g$ that has a divergent real Rel trajectory in $\H(g-1,g-1)$.
 That is, the trajectory leaves every compact set and never returns.
-Another example is in \cite{winsor2022dense}, where dense real Rel orbits are exhibited in connected components of translation surfaces with area one and $k\ge2.$ Other results related to the ergodicity of the Rel foliation are \cite{McMullenIsoperiodicPpr}, \cite{CDF}, \cite{Hamenstadt} and \cite{winsor2021dynamics}.
+We note that there are many divergent real Rel trajectories arising from horizontal saddle connections: in such examples, the trajectory is defined only for a finite time, after which singularities collide; see the example before \Cref{thm:mainthm}.
+The novelty of~\cite{HooperWeiss} is that it gives a different mechanism for divergence, producing a trajectory that is defined for all positive times but is nevertheless divergent.\\

-In \cite{chaika2023ergodic} it was proven that real Rel flow is mixing of all orders with respect to the Masur-Veech measure, which implies ergodicity of real Rel with respect to the same measure.
+On every connected component of a stratum of translation surfaces with more than one singularity, the real Rel flow preserves the natural Lebesgue measure, known as the \emph{Masur--Veech} measure.
+Thus, by the classical Poincar\'e recurrence theorem, almost every real Rel orbit is recurrent.
+This gives a measure-theoretic contrast with the divergent examples discussed above.\\ There are also results concerning dense and equidistributed real Rel orbits.
+Winsor~\cite{winsor2022dense} gives concrete examples of dense real Rel orbits in connected components of strata.
+More recently, in~\cite{chaika2023ergodic}, it was proved that the real Rel flow is mixing of all orders with respect to Masur--Veech measure, and in particular ergodic.

-It is still an open problem the complete classification of the orbit closures of real Rel, but this work shows that there are interesting behaviors.
+The complete classification of orbit closures of real Rel is still an open problem, but the present work shows that there are more flexible behaviors.
+A consequence of \Cref{thm:mainthm} is the following.